frankodoom/CountryData.Net/README.md

 ### Usage

-This production-grade package can be used with .NET Core Webapi, .NET console applications, .NET Maui, Xamarin, Blazor, and mobile apps.
-It is compatible with both .NET Core and .NET Framework projects.
+CountryData.Standard is a robust, production-grade package designed for a wide range of .NET applications.
+Whether you're developing a .NET Core Web API, a console application, a .NET MAUI or Xamarin app, a Blazor project, or a mobile app, this library is built to seamlessly integrate with your project.

-For detailed instructions on how to use the library, please refer to our [documentation](./docs/README.md ).
+To get started quickly, check out our [Sample Code](./sample/README.md).
+This section provides practical examples of how to use the library in various types of projects.

-For a quick start, you can check out the  `Simple code` folder   provided in the repository.
+For more detailed instructions and comprehensive information about the library, please refer to our [Documentation](./docs/README.md).
+This resource offers in-depth guidance on how to effectively use the CountryData.Standard library in your projects.